Meaning "smile/laughter," Kicheko designs and makes distinctive pieces that invest in education in the Democratic

 When Congo comes up in the news, it most likely centers around the longstanding conflict, conflict minerals, corruption, lack of infrastructure, or all of the above.
-Local and international rebels find safe havens in the jungles and mountains of the East and continue to cause instability on the local populations.
+Local and international rebels find safe havens in the jungles and mountains of the East and continue to cause instability for local populations.
 Natural resources and competition for control of minerals in the East also fuel the conflict.
 Some cite the conflict in the Congo being one of the the deadliest since World War II, with an estimated 5 million dead as a result.
 Congo is one of the worst places in the world to be a woman - mass rape is used as a tactic of the conflict threatening the fabric of families and communities.
 These are some of the headlines that highlight the challenges faced by the Congolese as many hope for peace and stability after more than 15 years of conflict, poverty and neglect.

 What We Experienced